 IEAD was granted the exclusive rights to develop the project by the government of Laos (GoL) through a development agreement signed in 2015.

-In July 2017, the project was recommended by the GoL to the ministry of industry and trades of Vietnam (MOIT) to be developed as a cross-border renewable project.
-A grid impact study was completed and approved by Vietnam Electricity and MOIT in September 2019 and the project was approved to be connected to Vietnam’s grid network at the Thanh Mi substation.
+In July 2017, the project was recommended by the GoL to the Ministry of Industry and Trade of Vietnam (MOIT) to be developed as a cross-border renewable project.
+A grid impact study was completed and approved by Vietnam Electricity and MOIT in September 2019, and the project was approved to be connected to Vietnam’s grid network at the Thanh Mi substation.

-In January 2022, Keppel Infrastructure, Impact Electrons Siam (IES) and Envision Group signed a memorandum of understanding (MoU) to explore the possibility of expanding the wind farm’s capacity by 1,000MW.
+In January 2022, Keppel Infrastructure, IES and Envision Group signed a memorandum of understanding (MoU) to explore the possibility of expanding the wind farm’s capacity by 1GW.
 Keppel Infrastructure is a developer of sustainable infrastructure, while Envision is a global green technology company.

 A concession agreement was signed by the developers with the GoL for 25 years in December 2022, allowing other projects to be connected to Vietnam’s grid network.

-The project includes the development of internal 33/115kV substations, a 115/500kV substation and 180km of internal road system, along with the development of underground and above-ground collector transmission cables and other ancillary facilities.
+The project includes four internal 33/115kV substations, a 115/500kV substation and 180km of internal road systems, along with the development of underground and above-ground collector transmission cables and other ancillary facilities.

 Grid connection

-The Monsoon wind farm will export power to Vietnam’s electricity grid through a 65km-long 500kV transmission line, of which 22km will be in Laos and 43km in Vietnam.
+The Monsoon wind farm exports power to Vietnam’s electricity grid through a 71km-long, 500kV transmission line, of which 27km is in Laos and 44km in Vietnam.

-The transmission line will start from the 115/500kV substation of the wind farm at Ban Dak Bong in the Dak Cheung district and will end at the 500kV Thanh My substation in Vietnam.
+The transmission line starts from the 115/500kV substation of the wind farm at Ban Dak Bong in the Dak Cheung district and ends at the 500kV Thanh My substation in Vietnam.

 Financing of the project

-A group of financing institutions including the Asian Development Bank (ADB), the Japan International Cooperation Agency (JICA) and Sumitomo Mitsui Banking are providing a $692m financing package under an agreement signed with the developers in April 2023.
+A group of financing institutions provided a $692.6m financing package under an agreement signed with the developers in April 2023.

-ADB is acting as the lead arranger for all the banks providing the financing package.
+ADB served as the lead arranger, coordinating all banks participating in the financing package.

 Power purchase agreement

-The electricity generated by the wind farm will be supplied to Vietnam under a 25-year power purchase agreement signed between IEAD and Vietnam Electricity in 2021, which was amended in January 2022.
+The electricity generated by the wind farm is supplied to Vietnam under a 25-year power purchase agreement signed between IEAD and Vietnam Electricity in 2021, which was amended in January 2022.

 The plan for importing power produced from the wind farm to Vietnam’s grid was approved in July 2022 by the prime minister of Vietnam.